Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 and the author has no qualms about imposing his own opinions onto the host of people willing to listen, the guide will focus on VapourSynth.
-Avisynth equivalents are provided for certain functions where applicable, but the sample code will always be written for VapourSynth.
+AviSynth equivalents are provided for certain functions where applicable, but the sample code will always be written for VapourSynth.